 Most of the time, the investor’s sentiments have become bearish after every reverse stock split.

 I’m not saying you should short every time a reverse stock split occurs.
-The management may have decided to do it because they feel the price is too low.
+The management may have done it because they feel the price is too low.

 Also, sometimes they want to make the share price expensive so that they can reduce the volatility of the stock.
 It can discourage speculator trading.

-At the time of the split, the market value of the stock remains the same.
+At the time of the reverse split, the market value of the stock remains the same.
+The company’s stock will not change in total value.

 |Stock price before the stock split||$2 per share|